Greater autonomy for Québec

 Foreign Diploma Recognition

 Unnecessary roadblocks will be removed to accelerate and make the assessment of competencies more flexible.
-Nothing is more discouraging for a new immigrant to finally arrive in Québec after years of waiting and sacrifices and to be told that his competence is not recognized.
+Nothing is more discouraging for a new immigrant to finally arrive in Québec after years of waiting and sacrifices and to be told that his diploma is not recognized.

 To better welcome immigrants, we should admit 20% fewer of them, while maintaining resource levels.
 Québec remains open to immigration, but the number of people arriving must match our capacity to welcome and integrate them.